Meraj1312/Write-Ups/brainfuck.md

 ### Hidden forum (sup3rs3cr3t.brainfuck.htb)

-Logging in with the leaked credentials on the hidden vhost reveals a forum.
-A post titled *"Orestis - Hacking for fun and profit"* in the general thread gives a known plaintext/ciphertext pair used to recover the Vigenère key protecting a second, encrypted post.
+Logging in with the leaked credentials on the hidden vhost reveals a forum. *"Orestis - Hacking for fun and profit"* in the general thread which was repeated several times gives a known plaintext/ciphertext pair used to recover the Vigenère key protecting a second, encrypted post.
 Comparing the two yields the passphrase:

 ```
 fuckmybrain